friflo/ECS-wiki/README.md

-**friflo ECS** is an archetype based ECS - Entity Component System.
+**friflo ECS**, a small and high-performance **C# ECS** - Entity Component System.
-The design goals of this library are performance and simplicity.
+Its an archetype based ECS with focus on performance and simplicity.

 <details>
 <summary>🛈 What is an Entity Component System?</summary>